 Old mining building near Silverton, Colorado

 In search of wealth

-In 1860, Charles Baker and several prospectors entered the San Juan Mountains in search of wealth.
-They soon found deposits of gold and silver along the Animas River, in an area that was later called "Baker's Park".
-The prospectors stayed through the summer but returned to what is now northern New Mexico for the winter.
-News spread of the discovery; however, with the Civil War looming and the discovery being located on Ute Indian land, the miners did not return to the San Juan Mountains until early 1870s.
+In 1860, Charles Baker and a group of prospectors ventured into the San Juan Mountains, seeking riches.
+They discovered gold and silver deposits along the Animas River, naming the area "Baker's Park".
+While they stayed through the summer, they returned to northern New Mexico for the winter.
+Despite the discovery spreading, the Civil War and the fact that the land belonged to the Ute Indians delayed miners from returning until the early 1870s.

-At that time nearly 1,000 prospectors once again ventured into the high country.
-The Utes protested, yet they could not stop the inexorable wave of miners and settlers that arrived over Stony Pass.
+During this time, nearly 1,000 prospectors once again journeyed into the mountains.
+Despite protests from the Utes, the influx of miners and settlers continued over Stony Pass.

 Old mining building near Silverton, Colorado

-In 1874 Silverton's town site was laid out and it soon became the center of numerous mining camps.
-In addition to the miners, Silverton caught the eye of a railroad company in Denver.
-In July 1882 the first train operated by the Denver & Rio Grande Railroad rolled in to Silverton from Durango.
-By 1883, Silverton boasted of having a population of 2,000 people with 400 buildings - 2 banks, 5 laundries, 29 saloons, several hotels and a bawdy red light district - Notorious Blair Street.
+In 1874, Silverton's town site was established, quickly becoming the hub of numerous mining camps.
+Alongside miners, the town attracted the attention of a Denver railroad company.
+In July 1882, the inaugural train from Durango, operated by the Denver & Rio Grande Railroad, arrived in Silverton.
+By 1883, Silverton boasted a population of 2,000, featuring 400 buildings, including 2 banks, 5 laundries, 29 saloons, hotels, and the notorious red-light district, Blair Street.

-In May 1883 a grand jury brought 117 indictments against "lewd women" on Notorious Blair Street.
-Although fines were levied, gambling and prostitution were generally accepted as long as the practice did not migrate into the more respectable sections of town.
-Lascivious behavior was not necessarily condemned, as fines were readily used for the growing community.
+In May 1883, a grand jury indicted 117 "lewd women" on Notorious Blair Street.
+While fines were imposed, gambling and prostitution were somewhat tolerated as long as they remained confined to certain areas.
+Such lascivious behavior was not necessarily condemned, as fines were readily used for the growing community.

+Old mining building near Silverton, Colorado